zainshahzad417-dot/my-first-repo/README.md

 2. Take screenshots of the commands you run and the results (e.g., terminal output, GitHub  repository changes).
 3. Write a brief explanation of what you did for each scenario.
 4. Submit the screenshots and explanations as a PDF or document.
+Change made by collaborator
+Change made by owner